• Home

 All participants should:

-• Act with dignity and respect towards others, refraining from undermining the integrity of speech and debate as an institution.
+• Act towards others in a way that embodies dignity, respect, and moral values, refraining from undermining the integrity of speech and debate as an institution.

 • Act in good faith and preserve the competitive integrity of the Winter Cup.

-• Follow all instructions of tournament officials and Tabroom staff to the best of their abilities.
+• Follow instructions of tournament officials to the best of their abilities.

 All participants should not:

-• Seek, nor encourage others to seek, assistance from others or any unfair advantage in competition.
+• Seek, nor encourage others to seek any unfair advantage.

-• Harass or bully others, including creating safety and security risks for other competitors.
+• Harass or bully others, including creating safety and security risks for other participants.

 Entry Price